zentyal/zentyal/docs/en/user/dns.rst

 ^^^^^^^^^^^^^^^^^^^

 Add a new domain to the DNS service.
-Within this domain, assign a network address to a hostname.
+Within this domain, assign a network address to a host name.
 From another host, check that it resolves correctly using the **dig** tool.

 #. **Action:**
    Check that the DNS service is active through :menuselection:`Dashboard` in the :guilabel:`Module status` *widget*.
 If it is not active, enable it in :menuselection:`Module status`.

 #. **Action:**